 Every pension plan must have a procedure to establish a funding policy for plan objectives.
 A funding policy relates to how much money is needed to pay for promised benefits.
-The Plan's funding policy provides for regular employer contributions to be made to the Plan in accordance with actuarial valuations in amounts judged appropriate to provide the Plan with assets sufficient to meet future benefit requirements.
+The funding policy of the Plan provides for regular employer contributions to be made to the Plan in accordance with actuarial valuations in amounts judged appropriate to provide the Plan with assets sufficient to meet future benefit requirements.
 The funding of the Plan is in compliance with standards set by applicable laws and regulations.

 Pension plans also have investment policies.
 These generally are written guidelines or general instructions for making investment management decisions.
-The Plan's investment policy reflects a long-term view, a careful assessment of the risks inherent in various asset classes and broad diversification to reduce the risk of the portfolio.
-Plan assets are primarily invested in funds that follow an index-based strategy to achieve the objectives of diversifying risk while minimizing costs.
+The investment policy of the Plan reflects a long-term view, a careful assessment of the risks inherent in various asset classes and broad diversification to reduce the risk of the portfolio.
+Plan assets are primarily invested in funds that follow an index-based starategy to achieve the objectives of diversifying risk while minimizing costs